Mountain biking in Hayward and Cable

-In a famous forest, mountain bikers navigate a singular system of singletrack.
+In the forest of northwest Wisconsin, navigate a singular system of singletrack.

 © Beth Gauper